Frequently Asked Questions

 How many hikers have completed the entire A.T.?

-More than 13,000 people have informed the ATC that they have hiked the entire Trail.
+More than 14,000 hike completions have been reported to ATC.
 This includes hikers who have completed the Trail over many years as well as those finishing in one trip.
+More facts and statistics can be found here

 How does the ATC define thru-hiking?

-We don't.
-The ATC uses the term "2,000-miler" as a matter of tradition and convenience.
-ATC defines a "2,000-miler" as anyone who has hiked the entire Trail between Springer Mountain in Georgia and Katahdin in Maine.
-We don't consider issues such as the sequence, direction, speed or whether one carries a pack.
+A "2,000-miler" is a hiker who has walked the entire length of the Appalachian Trail and reported his or her hike completion to the Appalachian Trail Conservancy.
+The ATC has been keeping records of trail completions since the A.T. was first completed in 1937.
+ATC uses the term "2,000-miler" as a matter of tradition and convenience.
+When the term was coined, the A.T. was only slightly more than 2,000 miles.
+Its length changes every year due to relocations.
+In recognizing 2,000-milers, we don't consider issues such as the sequence, direction, speed or whether one carries a pack.
 We do expect that persons applying for inclusion in our 2,000-miler records have made an honest effort to walk the entire Trail.
+A 2,000-miler application form can be found here

 How can I reach out to past thru-hikers to get tips and advice?